eyalraifler/blackjack-x86-16bit/README.md

 ## Final project for 10th grade computer science class
 Author: Eyal Raifler
 #### Project Overview
-This is a simple Blackjack game developed in Assembly language (8086 TASM 16-bit), designed to run in DosBox.
+This is a fully functional Blackjack game developed in Assembly language (8086 TASM 16-bit), designed to run in DosBox.
 It was built as part of a final project at school, with the goal of practicing low-level programming and better understanding computer architecture.

-Main file: base.asm
+Only file: base.asm

 Development environment: VS Code, Notepad++

 Assembler: Turbo Assembler (TASM)

 Runtime environment: DosBox

 #### How to Play
 The player is dealt two cards, and the dealer is dealt one open card and one hidden card.